Learn from the present, build for the future: What’s your warehouse and supply chain strategy?

 The project addressed multiple issues: materials management, purchasing, receiving and receiving inspection, stock locating, inter-plant transfers, transportation, manpower loading, supplier integration, inventory replenishment, and reorganization.

-To meet the client’s objectives, we implemented corrective actions including:
+To meet the client’s objectives, we implemented corrective actions, including:

 • Redesigning the receiving and inspection process